jdeluyck/kcoreorg-website/_posts/2026/2026-07-12-the-search-for-email-hosting.md

 ### [Runbox](https://runbox.com)

 Hosted in Norway.
-The interface feels of a mishmash between an older version and the latest iteration, and it's not what I'd call snappy.
-No dark mode support.
+The interface is better than the older version, but often it switches back and forth between versions.
+No dark mode support, and also no way to share or subscribe to calendars.

 ### [Posteo](https://posteo.de)